vmware-archive/node-examples/function-execution/README.md

 $ node index.js
 ```

-The application demonstrates call a server-side function with the Node.js
+The application demonstrates a call to a server-side function with the Node.js
 GemFire client.
 The client does two puts then calls the server-side function,
 which adds the two entries and returns the sum to the client.
 The
 application is not interactive.